uuazed/numerapi/README.md

       submit                          Upload predictions from file.
       transactions                    List all your deposits and withdrawals. user                            Get all information about you!
-DEPRECATED... user-activities                 Get user activities (works for all users!) version                         Installed numerapi version.
+DEPRECATED... version                         Installed numerapi version.